 Tent Permit Request Form

 All permits for tents to be used on Colgate University property must be obtained through Emergency Management.
+Requests must be submitted at least 7 business days prior to the event.

 Fire Safety Week